nxrighthere/ENet-CSharp/README.md

 `Host.SetBandwidthLimit(uint incomingBandwidth, uint outgoingBandwidth)` adjusts the bandwidth limits of a host in bytes per second.

 `Host.SetChannelLimit(int channelLimit)` limits the maximum allowed channels of future incoming connections.

 `Host.SetMaxDuplicatePeers(ushort number)` limits the maximum allowed duplicate peers from the same host and prevents connection if exceeded.
 By default set to `Library.maxPeers`, can't be less than one.

+`Host.SetInterceptCallback(InterceptCallback callback)` sets callback to notify when a raw UDP packet is interecepted.
+A pointer `IntPtr` to a callback can be used instead of a reference to a delegate.

 `Host.Flush()` sends any queued packets on the specified host to its designated peers.

 #### Library
 Contains constant fields.